 --help | bool | false | Print usage and exit |

-Only claude and codex are supported — they’re the only agents in lazyagent’s set that expose rate-limit windows in a stable, observable form.
+Only claude, codex, grok, kimi, and cursor are supported — they’re the agents in lazyagent’s set that expose rate-limit or billing windows in a stable-enough, observable form.

 Quick reference